felipesntsassis/repo-remoto/README.md

-# repo-remoto
+# Repositório Local

-Descrição a ser inserida no repositório antes do clone.
+Descrição a ser inserida no repositório local depois do clone.